hhcaz/simple-topic/README.md

     -mp MANAGE_PORT, --manage_port MANAGE_PORT
                           port of rabbitmq_management, default is 15672
     -pp PIKA_PORT, --pika_port PIKA_PORT
-                          address of pika server, default is 5672 -a AUTH, --auth AUTH  auth to establish connection to host, format is username@passwd, default is guest@guest
+                          address of rabbitmq-server, default is 5672
+    -a AUTH, --auth AUTH  auth to establish connection to host, format is username@passwd, default is guest@guest
   ```